Importance of Basal Settings

 After nearly giving up on my pump, I found the very popular book by Gary Scheiner, Think Like a Pancreas: A Practical Guide to Managing Diabetes with Insulin.
 (Amazon) – I think this is a must-have book for people who want tight control of their glucose numbers.

-I had also not paid attention on the importance of fine tuning my basals.
+I had also not paid attention to the importance of fine-tuning my basals.
 I was using a single basal which gave me big lows at night and when I was doing practically anything that needed me to expend a little energy.

-Obviously for the MiniMed 670G, Auto Mode takes care of setting basals but at one point or the other you might find yourself needing to use manual mode (e.g. in case of an infection etc.) At this point your basal setting come into play.
+Obviously, for the MiniMed 670G, Auto Mode takes care of setting basals but at one point or the other you might find yourself needing to use manual mode (e.g. in case of an infection, etc.) At this point, your basal setting comes into play.
 (I also believe that having accurate basal settings will make one’s transition to Auto Mode easier.
 If your basal setting are far off it might take a little longer for Auto Mode to hone in on your BG targets.)

 See this article on how to systematically adjust your basals.